-Since the ratio is greater than 1, we can safely conclude that Company A is generating enough cash flow to pay for its other expenses.
+Since the ratio is greater than 1, we can safely conclude that Company A generates enough cash flow to pay for its other expenses.

 Interpretation of Cash Flow Adequacy Ratio

-Investors can track the Cash Flow Adequacy Ratio of past years and current year, to analyze if a company is worth investing in or not.
+Investors can track the cash flow adequacy ratio of past years and current years to analyze if a company is worth investing in or not.
 Even though the ratio is very useful, it suffers from one major drawback.
 One can not solely rely on this ratio to assess the full performance of a firm.
 Moreover, this ratio does not consider other factors that may impact the company’s future performance, such as the working capital.
-Thus, an investor is recommended to take the help of other tools as well to evaluate the performance of the company.
-Nonetheless, this ratio is quite important and needs to be considered while taking any investment decisions.
+Thus, an investor is recommended to take the help of other tools to evaluate the company’s performance.
+Nonetheless, this ratio is important and needs to be considered when making any investment decisions.

 Frequently Asked Questions (FAQs)

 The cash flow adequacy ratio is mainly a liquidity ratio that helps in determining if the cash flows that a firm generates are sufficient enough to pay for the ongoing expenses or not.